akarak/VizSender/ReadMe.md

   anything else is sent as a command

 Web page
-  Browse to localhost:7788   (check the port set in the config.js file)
+  Browse to localhost:xxxx   (check the port set in the config.js file)

   Should see a few buttons for basic test commands.